What are the Covid entry rules for travellers to European countries?

 As a general rule, anyone arriving in Germany — whether by airplane, car, train or ship — must present either a negative test result, proof of vaccination, or documentation proving their recovery from Covid-19.

-Those arriving from designated high-risk and virus variant countries must meet additional criteria.
+Those arriving from designated high risk and countries where certain variants are present must meet additional criteria.
 Before setting off, individuals must register digitally.
-Arrivals from high-risk areas must quarantine for 10 days, but can cease self-isolating if they produce a negative test result on the fifth day.
-Germany currently classifies Cyprus, Portugal, Spain, the Netherlands and United Kingdom as high-risk areas, alongside numerous non-European countries such as Egypt, India and South Africa.
+Arrivals from high-risk areas must quarantine for 10 days but can cease self-isolating if they produce a negative test result on the fifth day.
+Germany currently classifies Cyprus, Portugal, Spain, the Netherlands and the United Kingdom as high-risk areas, alongside numerous non-European countries such as Egypt, India and South Africa.

-Travellers from virus variant regions must quarantine for 14 days without exception.
-Brazil and Uruguay are currently categorised as such.
-Only German nationals and individuals with German residency permits are permitted to enter the country from such coronavirus variant regions.
+Travellers from regions where variants are prevalent must quarantine for 14 days without exception.
+Brazil and Uruguay are currently categorized as such.
+Only German nationals and individuals with German residency permits are permitted to enter the country from such regions.

-In Germany, certain safety precautions continue to apply in general, such as adherence to hygiene rules, keeping a minimum distance of 1.5 meters (5 ft) from others, and wearing a surgical face mask in enclosed, publicly accessible areas as well as on public transport.
+In Germany, certain safety precautions continue to apply in general, such as adherence to hygiene rules, keeping a minimum distance of 1.5 meters (5 feet) from others, and wearing a surgical face mask in enclosed, publicly accessible areas, as well as on public transport.

 France

 Fully vaccinated travellers may enter France without restrictions.
-They must, however, show proof of vaccination and fill out an entry form stating they don't have any Covid symptoms.
+They must, however, show proof of vaccination and fill out an entry form stating that they don't have any Covid-19 symptoms.

-Unvaccinated individuals arriving in France from a green list country — currently all EU countries alongside Andorra, the Holy See, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, the US, and others — must present a negative PCR or antigenic test, or proof of recovery from Covid.
+Unvaccinated individuals arriving in France from a green list country — currently all EU countries alongside Andorra, the Holy See, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, the United States and other nations — must present a negative PCR or antigenic test, or proof of recovery from Covid-19.

 Unvaccinated individuals from red list countries — currently Afghanistan, Argentina, Bangladesh, Brazil, Colombia, Costa Rica, Cuba, Democratic Republic of Congo, Indonesia, Maldives, Mozambique, Namibia, Nepal, Oman, Pakistan, Russia, Seychelles, South Africa, Suriname, Tunisia — may enter France only for important purposes.
-They must take further Covid tests and quarantine for ten days.
+They must take further Covid-19 tests and quarantine for 10 days.

-Meanwhile, French public life is gradually returning to a sense of normality — but mainly for those who are vaccinated.
-The country is reacting to the spread of the Delta variant.
+Meanwhile, French public life is gradually returning to a sense of normality — but mainly for people who are vaccinated.
+The country is reacting to the spread of the delta variant.
 Since July 21, entry to cultural events and public venues is no longer possible without prior proof of vaccination.
-From August onwards, access to long-distance trains, coaches, restaurants, cafés and shopping centers is only possible with a vaccination certificate, negative PCR or antigen test.
+From August onward, access to long-distance trains, coaches, restaurants, cafes and shopping centres is only possible with a vaccination certificate or negative PCR or antigen test.

-For tourists who are not fully vaccinated, a vacation in France might quickly become expensive, as Covid tests are no longer offered free of charge.
+For tourists who are not fully vaccinated, a vacation in France might quickly become expensive, as Covid-19 tests are no longer offered free of charge.

 Meanwhile, hygiene and social distancing rules remain in place.
 France's nighttime curfew was lifted on June 20.
 It is no longer mandatory to wear masks in public.
 Covering one's mouth and nose, however, is still obligatory when indoors, and when travelling on public transport.
 Some areas of the country are showing higher incidence rates than others.